Why you can trust Bankrate

 Both collision and comprehensive coverage pay without regard to fault.
 You can use your full coverage to fix your vehicle whether you caused an accident or another party did.

 How do car insurance deductibles impact premiums?

-Bankrate’s study of deductible levels in over 35,000 ZIP codes nationwide confirmed that, generally, the higher your deductible, the lower your premium.
+Bankrate’s study of average car insurance premiums and deductible levels in over 35,000 ZIP codes nationwide confirmed that, generally, the higher your deductible, the lower your premium.
 Because you are willing to pay more in the event of a claim, insurance companies charge you less, though what may be surprising is that the difference is not always significant.
 Keep in mind, too, that our study focused on drivers with clean driving records.
 If you have an accident or ticket surcharging on your policy, you may see bigger savings by increasing your deductibles.
 While your deductible level can be a tool to help you control your insurance premiums, it isn’t always the most effective way to save on your car insurance.